floriandvv/Soundboard/README.md

 ## Security

 This project is intended for trusted LAN use.
 Set an admin token and restrict CORS origins before exposing it beyond a trusted network.
 Do not commit `.env`, audio libraries, logs, or the SQLite database.

-## License

-No license has been selected yet.
-Add a `LICENSE` file before distributing the project publicly.